readthedocs/readthedocs.org/docs/development/design/organizations.rst

 (a way to group different projects), we only support individual accounts.

-Several integrations that we support have organizations, where users group their repositories.
+Several integrations that we support like GitHub and Bitbucket have organizations, where users group their repositories and manage them in groups rather than individually.

 Why move organizations in the community site?
 ---------------------------------------------

-We support organizations in the commercial site, having no organizations in the community site makes the code maintenance difficult.
+We support organizations in the commercial site, having no organizations in the community site makes the code maintenance difficult for Read the Docs developers.
 Having organizations in the community site will make the differences between both more easy to manage.

 Users from the community site can have organizations in external sites from where we import their projects